Frequently asked questions

 Do you have to be a recent graduate or school leaver to apply for a trainee programme?

-No, as long as you meet our following minimum entry requirements you are eligible to apply.
+No, as long as you meet the minimum entry requirements detailed in the job description you are eligible to apply.

 What time of year do programmes start?